Define a reducing agent as a substance that reduces another substance and is itself oxidised

 Redox Reactions: Understanding Reducing Agents

 A reducing agent is a substance that causes another substance to be reduced.
-Crucially, in the process of reducing another substance, the reducing agent itself is oxidized.
-This means the reducing agent loses electrons.
+Crucially, in the process of reducing another substance, the reducing agent itself is oxidised.
+It donates electrons to the other substance.

 How Reducing Agents Work